 2. Share Upcoming Events on Newsletters

-Email might be old-school, but it is still the most reliable and widely used means of communication.
+Email might be old-school, but it is still the most reliable and widely used means of communication and promotion.
 It is also the easiest to monetize.
 You can automatically funnel your events to a MailChimp account and build your lists based on location, segment, or anything else you can think of.

 Building a Newsletter list